-When trying on different styles, remember to open and close the bra cup.
+When you’re trying on different styles, check out the bra cup by opening and closing it.
 Most bras open for feeding and some are easier to manage than others.
-Look for bras where the whole cup folds away, as opposed to rigid 'trapdoor' styles which can also put pressure on a full breast while feeding.
-Centre front and shoulder clasp styles are available.
+Look for bras where the whole cup folds away, rather than rigid 'trapdoor' styles which can also put pressure on a full breast while feeding.
+You can get bras with either centre front or shoulder clasps.

 Should I wear a bra to bed?

-The decision to wear a bra to bed depends entirely on personal preference.
-Some women feel they need the support or a way to hold nursing pads in place, others find a bra uncomfortable.
-Special sleep bras are available or you can wear a crop top or other soft cup bra in the correct size.
+This depends entirely on personal preference.
+You may like the support or a way to hold nursing pads in place.
+You might also find a bra uncomfortable.
+There are special sleep bras that you can buy, or you can just wear a crop top or other soft-cup bra.